chant30/hello-world/README.md

 # hello-world
-I like scratch and Python.
+I like Scratch and Python.